 Square joy: trapped rainwater

-In this article, we will explore one of my favorite programming puzzles using the array programming paradigm.
+In this article, we’ll explore one of my favorite programming puzzles using the array programming paradigm.

 But why?